Staff

 Jessie Skaggs

-Jessie is working as the organizer for the Perry County chapter, especially around water testing and public health.
+Jessie began with KFTC in 2013 and works as a Program Associate.
 She is a graduate of the University of Louisville with a degree in graphic design and worked in that field for four years.
-She holds a Master's Degree in Public Affairs from Indiana University, with an emphasis on sustainable development.
-Jessie lives in Johnson County and enjoys cooking, gardening, and shopping for books.
+She also holds a Master's Degree in Public Affairs from Indiana University, with an emphasis on sustainable development.
+Jessie enjoys cooking, traveling, shopping for books, and she lives in Johnson County with her dog Marley.

 KFTC Offices and Staff